Bulk properties of the Airy line ensemble: Nonintersecting Brownian ensembles

-\begin{proof} By Brownian scaling, we may assume that $[a,b]=[0,1]$, $B_i(0)=B_i(1)=0$ for the $i$ in question, and that the start and endpoints of the $B_i$ are in a decreasing order.
-Also, by the time and value-reversal symmetry of the problem, we may assume $s\le 1/2$ and for the price of a factor of 2 we can just prove the upper bound on $B_i(s+t)-B_i(s)$.
+\begin{proof} By Brownian scaling, we may assume that $[a,b]=[0,1]$.
+We can further assume that $B_i(0)=B_i(1)=0$ for the $i$ in question.
+Also, by the time and value-reversal symmetry of the problem, we may assume $s\le 1/2$.
+For the price of a factor of $2$ we can just prove the upper bound on $B_i(s+t)-B_i(s)$.

-For this, condition on the values of all the $B_j$ at time $s$.
-The remaining process is again Brownian bridges conditioned not to intersect.
-By Lemma \ref{L:monotone-gibbs}, the conditional law of $B_i(s+t)$ can be dominated by moving the starting and ending points (at times $s$ and $1$) of all the other Brownian bridges up while keeping their order.
-Those above $B_i$ are moved to $(\infty,\infty)$ and those below to $(B_i(s),B_i(1))$.
-So on $[s,1]$ the process $B_i$ can be coupled monotonously with a linear function from $B_i(s)$ to $B_i(1)$ plus the top line of an independent $k-i+1$-melon on the interval $[s, 1]$.
-Using the equivalence \eqref{E:melon-dyson}, there is therefore a coupling so that
+For this, consider the conditional processes $B_j:[s, 1] \to \R$ conditioned on the values of all the $B_j$ at time $s$.
+By the Brownian Gibbs property, the conditional law of these processes is that of $k$ independent Brownian bridges on $[s, 1]$ conditioned not to intersect.
+By Lemma~\ref{L:monotone-gibbs}, the conditional law of $B_i|_{[s, 1]}$ is dominated by moving the starting and ending points (at times $s$ and $1$) of all the other Brownian bridges up while keeping their order.
+Those above $B_i$ are moved to $(\infty,\infty)$ and those below are moved to $(B_i(s),B_i(1))$.
+Therefore $B_i|_{[s, 1]}$ can be coupled monotonically with a linear function from $B_i(s)$ to $B_i(1)$ plus the top line $C^{k-i+1}_1$ of an independent Brownian $(k-i+1)$-melon on the interval $[s, 1]$.
+This gives

-where $X$ has the same distribution as $W^{k-i+1}_1(1)$, the top line of the $k-i+1$ level Dyson's Brownian motion at time 1 and is independent of $B_i(s)$.
-The worst case here is $i = 1$.
-We can similarly use \eqref{E:melon-dyson} to relate the value of $-B_i(s)$ to $-W^k_i(1)$.
-The worst case value of $i$ here is $i = k$, in which case $-W^k_k(1) \eqd W^k_1(1)$.
-So with $Y$ independent of $X$ and having the same distribution as $W^k_1(1)$ we have that in some coupling